Quantum Yang-Mills theory: an overview of a programme: Conclusions

 There are many things still to be done.
 Most of the assertions we made are conditioned on major conjectures, which are likely to be hard to resolve.
 Nonetheless, we feel that there is much to be gained by proceeding with this programme.
 The most important point we'd like to end on is that the TNS ansatz we've promoted here is \emph{efficiently computable}: all $n$-point correlation functions for local operators can be efficiently computed.
 This seems important enough by itself to merit further study.

-\acknowledgements{This work has greatly benefited from conversations with numerous people.
+\acknowledgments{This work has greatly benefited from conversations with numerous people.
 A partial list includes Karel Van Acoleyen, Jutho Haegeman, Luca Tagliacozzo, Henri Verschelde, Frank Verstraete, and Guifre Vidal, amongst many others.
 This work was supported by the ERC grants QFTCMPS and SIQS, and by the cluster of excellence EXC201 Quantum Engineering and Space-Time Research.
 This research was supported in part by Perimeter Institute for Theoretical Physics.
-Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.}
+Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.}